near/docs/docs/tutorials/zero-to-hero.md

 >
 > In the application
 > - Click **Sign-in with NEAR** and follow the NEAR Wallet authorization flow
->   - Once signed in with NEAR you will see "Hi, *`YOUR ACCOUNT`*!"
-> - Follow the instructions on the web page to invoke the contract methods

 When you come back to the app, you will be logged in with your NEAR account.
 However, the UI will not work because we have not updated the `main.js` file to work with the latest contract.
 Let's do that now.